Ficool

 Lin Sheng did not stop.

-His breathing was controlled.
+His breathing remained controlled.

 Strike.